 (i) Free directory search for a business entity

-You may use ACRA's free online directory search to find out the following information:
+You may use ACRA's free online directory search to find out the following information about the business entity.
+Simply enter the name of the business entity or public accountant and click "Search".

 The status of the business entity: